 User’s emotions.
 Here, you follow your user’s emotional journey.
 It’s their emotional experience of interacting with your service.
 Think of how they feel about people with whom they talk, channels they have to use, steps they take, problems they might face during, say, SaaS product adoption or buying process, and so on.
 It's a good metric to track customer satisfaction.

 User interactions.
-With whom do your users interact during their SaaS customer journey?
+With whom do your users interact during their journey?
 Include everyone who affects their experience and whose behavior can make a change.

 Ideas and opportunities.
 This is the point of building a journey map.
-Be sure to involve your teammates in brainstorming sessions and collaboratively decide how to enhance your users’ contentment and make them less discontent.
+Be sure to involve your teammates in brainstorming sessions and collaboratively decide how to enhance your SaaS customers’ contentment and make them less discontent.
 This section will be the ground on what actionable strategies grow.

 It’s far from everything you can cover when filling in the SaaS customer journey map’s stage.
 You can also identify touchpoints.